-Marine Ornithology is published by the Pacific Seabird Group on behalf of a consortium of seabird groups: African, Australasian, Dutch, Japanese, Pacific, and UK.
-The journal publishes contributed papers, Forum articles (papers on topics of general interest that express a particular viewpoint and may be solicited), and book, website and software reviews, on all aspects of marine ornithology worldwide.
+Marine Ornithology is published by the Pacific Seabird Group on behalf of a consortium of seabird groups: African, Australasian, Dutch, Japanese, and Pacific.
+The journal publishes contributed papers, forum articles (papers on topics of general interest that express a particular viewpoint and may be solicited), and reviews of books, websites, and software on all aspects of marine ornithology worldwide.
 Review papers or Commentaries (i.e., short articles contributing new perspectives on existing publications) on important or emerging topics in marine ornithology are encouraged.
 Contributions dealing with coastal or inland seabirds such as gulls, terns, cormorants, and pelicans will also be considered.

-Since 2000, Marine Ornithology has been published both in hard copy and in electronic form on the Marine Ornithology website (marineornithology.org).
+Since 2000, Marine Ornithology has been published both in hard copy and in electronic format on the Marine Ornithology website (marineornithology.org).
 There is no charge for viewing or downloading papers posted by Marine Ornithology.
 They can be freely distributed and archived under Creative Commons Attribution-ShareAlike License (CC BY-SA).